jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 While there are many different ways to handle styling in a component-based app, make sure to pay close attention to the size of your bundle.
-It can be very easy to create the wrong abstractions and end up with needless bloat.
+It can be easy to create the wrong abstractions and end up with needless bloat.
 Some of the patterns in this article, when taken to their logical extreme, could actually harm the performance and create a degraded experience for your end users.

-Everything you do should be for the user’s benefit, not your own.
+And remember, everything related to styling that you do should be for the user’s benefit, not your own.

 ## Related